PatrickHollweck/SRocket/docs/README.md

 ## Introduction
 Have you ever worked with pure socket.io and wanted a bit more structure to your project ?
 If so SRocket is the answer to that, It has all the features you need to build your next real-time application in a http inspired way.
-Features like the built-in router make code orgainstation a breez and the support for typescript and model based validation make your application safe and easy to maintain.
+Features like the built-in router make code orgainstation a breez and the support for typescript and model based validation makes your application safe and easy to maintain.

 ## Features